MicrosoftDocs/visualstudio-docs/docs/devinit/sample-AllTool.md

 ---
 title: All Tools
 ms.date: 08/28/2020
-description: List of all the devinit tools for customizing Visual Studio Codespaces for Visual Studio 2019. ms.topic: reference
+description: List of all the devinit tools for customizing a development environment. ms.topic: reference
 author: andster
 ms.author: andster